Essential difference between 2D and 3D from the perspective of real-space renormalization group: Properties of an apt RG

-\textit{Properties of an apt RG.}---Before assessing a real-space RG, it is better to have a clear-cut answer to the first question: What is a good RG transformation in a statistical physics setting?
+Before assessing a real-space RG, it is better to have a clear-cut answer to the first question: What is a good RG transformation in a statistical physics setting?
 We list three basic properties:

-{\IVZ}: The partition function $Z$ after an RG map should be as close to the original one as possible.
+{\IVZ}: The partition function $Z$ after an RG map should be close to the original one.

 {\CRF}: An RG map should exhibit fixed points and reproduce well-known RG flows.